I’ve been thinking about the different methods of starting aircraft engines.

 I’d heard of B-52 bombers using cart starts during alert scrambles, but it never really registered with me that this was essentially the same thing as a piston engine cart start.
 When you cart start a piston engine, expanding gas from the cartridge detonation pushes a separate piston which drives a screw thread to turn the engine over.
 When you cart start a jet, the expanding gas is used to spin the engine’s compressor blades.

-By contrast, here’s another late-1940s jet, a two-seat deHavilland Vampire trainer like the one I photoblogged in a previous entry, using its internal starter motor to spin the engine up.
+Here’s an earlier jet, a two-seat deHavilland Vampire trainer like the one I photoblogged in a previous entry, using its internal starter motor to spin the engine up.
 Notice the electrical cable hooked to the right side of the fuselage: pilots typically use external electrical power when it’s available in order to spare their batteries.
 The ticking noise you hear is the spark igniter: once the engine’s spinning and air is flowing through it, fuel is introduced and the spark igniter lights it off:

 It’s probably a good thing modern airliner jet engines don’t light off with visible flames like those early engines did … you’d have passengers scrambling for the emergency exits every time you started up.

 Like the Vampire in the above video, the T-37 I flew in the USAF used built-in electric starters to get its jet engines spinning.
 Later, when I flew T-38s, we hooked up to an external power unit called a Palouste (indeed, you couldn’t start without one).
 A Palouste uses a piston engine or small gas turbine to force a large volume of fast-moving air through a hose and into an aircraft’s engine.
 As with expanding gas from a cart start, air from the Palouste is ported into the engine’s compressor section to get it spinning.
 This video shows a Palouste being used to start the engines on an F-4 (you can see the ground crew disconnect the air hose after both engines are running):